J-MR-T/BUGS/README.md

 Load and store instructions operating on the 64KiB of memory are available:
 ![](assets/mem.png)

 They use two source registers, $r_1, r_2$ to construct a 16-bit address. $r_d$ serves as the register to load to or to store from.
+A 6-bit signed immediate offset to the base address is available.

 ---